duckdb/duckdb-web/docs/extensions/substrait.md

 In the SQL API, users can generate Substrait plans (into a BLOB or a JSON) and consume Substrait plans.

-Before using the extension, you must always properly install and load it.
+Substrait extension is an autoloadable extensions, meaning that will be loaded at runtime whenever one of the substrait functions are called.

-To install and load the released version of the Substrait library, you must execute the following SQL commands.
+To explicitly install and load the released version of the Substrait library, you can also use the following SQL commands.
 ```sql
 INSTALL substrait;
 LOAD substrait;